 Our mission

-Supporting research and disseminating knowledge in humanities and social sciences
+Supporting research and disseminating knowledge in the humanities and social sciences

 Building a world where understanding, pluralism, and free circulation of knowledge are the source of progress towards more inclusive and sustainable societies.

-Created in 1963 by the historian Fernand Braudel, the Foundation supports innovative and international research in humanities and social sciences, and disseminates knowledge to the greatest number of people.
+Created in 1963 by the historian Fernand Braudel, the Fondation Maison des Science de l’Homme (FMSH) supports innovative and international research in the humanities and social sciences, and disseminates knowledge to the greatest number of people.

-For 60 years, the Foundation has been advancing knowledge in humanities and social sciences to better understand the complexity of the world and explore the common challenges facing our societies.
+For sixty years, the foundation has been advancing knowledge in the humanities and social sciences to better understand the complexity of the world and explore the common challenges facing our societies.

-Based on international cooperation, the Foundation's model rests on three pillars:
+Based on international cooperation, the FMSH's model rests on three pillars:

 Follow our news and receive our invitations!